 After his fellowship, Dr. Chima moved to Fayetteville, NC to work for Cape Fear Valley Health System.
 After several years of employment with Cape Fear Valley Health System, Dr. Chima opened Carolina Infectious Disease PA in the Fayetteville area in May 2009.
 Since that time, his practice has become the top Infectious Disease office in the area.

 Dr. Chima has a passion for teaching patients and future providers about infectious disease.
 He mentors Physician Assistant students from Methodist University.
-He is also an Associate Professor at Campbell University School of Osteopathic Medicine where he teaches future physicians on Infectious Disease.
+He is also an Assistant Professor at Campbell University School of Osteopathic Medicine where he teaches future physicians on Infectious Disease.
+Currently, Dr. Chima is also the Chief of Staff at Cape Fear Valley Medical Center.

-When Dr. Chima is not busy in the office or hospital, he enjoys reading, playing chess, traveling and spending time with his wife and two sons.
+When Dr. Chima is not busy in the office or hospital, he enjoys reading, playing chess, traveling and spending time with his wife and children.

 Thomas “Bucky” Brown, PA-C, MMS, BS obtained his Masters of Medical Science in Physician Assistant Studies from Methodist University in Fayetteville, NC in December of 2013.
 He was certified by the National Commission on Certification of Physician Assistants (NCCPA) that same year.
 Thomas has been practicing with Carolina Infectious Disease, PA since receiving his medical license from the North Carolina Medical Board in 2014.
 Thomas completed his undergraduate studies at East Carolina University in 2009, where he received a Bachelor of Science in Exercise Physiology.